nakal/zfs-backup-scripts/README.md

 #### Compression options

-It is possible to compress the backup on-the-fly using `pigz` or `gzip`.
+It is possible to compress the backup on-the-fly using `pigz`, `zstd` or `gzip`.
 Make sure `pigz` is installed.
 It is not allowed to specify both methods at once.
-When choosing `pigz`, it is further possible to specify the number of cores to use with the `pigz_cpu_num` parameter.
+When choosing `pigz` or `zstd`, it is further possible to specify the number of cores to use with the `compress_cpu_num` parameter.

+Additionally, you can specify a compression level for all compression methods.
+*Please don't use illegal levels* (see man pages for the compression command), since the backups will fail entirely.
+If not specified, the default algorithm will be used.

 ```
-use_pigz 1
+use_zstd 1
-pigz_cpu_num 6
+compress_cpu_num 6
+compress_level 3
+use_pigz 0
 use_gzip 0
 ```